MysteriousMan231/SMIXS/README.md

 # SMIXS

-SMIXS smoothing spline clustering approach for analysing longitudinal data.
+An implementation of the SMIXS smoothing spline clustering algorithm for longitudinal data analysis.
 The algorithm is based on the works [1] and [2].

 ## REFERENCES